-Thank you for buying the Klimax Twin, the second member of the Klimax amplifier family and the best amplifiers we make.
-Like the Klimax Solo the Klimax Twin uses the latest technology and exemplifies our constant endeavour to make ever better sounding products.
-We are confident that the compact, elegant design and the exceptional, accurate performance of the Klimax Twin will give you many years of pleasure.
+Thank you for buying the best power amplifier we have ever made.
+The result of years of experience, the Klimax uses the latest technology and exemplifies our constant endeavour to make ever better sounding products.
+We are confident that the compact, elegant design and the exceptional, accurate performance of the Klimax amplifier will give you many years of pleasure.
 If you wish to know more about this special product, read on.
 If you just want to use it now, go to the 'operation' section.